Homebuyers

 These concessions typically come in the form of paying down closing costs or offering to buy down the buyer's mortgage rate for the first year or two of their loan.

-"We went from the absolute hottest market in the country, to things slowing down significantly, to where I would say we're currently at: a normal market," said Brad Pauly, owner of Pauly Presley Realty in Austin. "[We're seeing] longer days on market, more inventory but not inundated with inventory.
+"We went from the absolute hottest market in the country to things slowing down significantly, to where I would say we're currently at a normal market," said Brad Pauly, owner of Pauly Presley Realty in Austin. "[We're seeing] longer days on the market, more inventory but not inundated with inventory.
 So, there's more opportunities for buyers in the market."

 What are seller concessions?

 Let's start with the obvious, what exactly are seller concessions?
-The term is a broad one, covering any agreement to lower costs for the buyer outside of a straightforward drop on the price.
+The term is a broad one, covering any agreement to lower costs for the buyer outside of a straightforward drop in the price.

 Common seller concessions include mortgage-rate buydowns, where a seller agrees to pay to temporarily lower a buyer's mortgage rate.
 Contributing to a buyer's closing costs is also another example.